rafik83/Meeting-API-PLATEFORM/README.md

 **E. Start storybook to see your icons under `Ui` section and check if it looks right.**

+## Glossary

+- **Refine main goals** : In this application when you choose a main goal you can add more information it (example: you want to buy satellite, the main goal is `buy` and your refined goal is `buy satellite`)

 ## Trounleshooting / FAQ